-Julie Jaqua found herself in a rare situation: She and her coworkers love going to work each day at GCI Group, a public relations agency in Los Angeles.
+Julie Jaqua found herself in a rare situation: She and her co-workers love going to work each day at GCI Group, a public relations agency in Los Angeles.
 "The environment is warm and friendly, yet professional.
-Even as an intern, everyone treated me with tremendous respect," she says.
+Even as an intern, everyone treated me with tremendous respect," she said.
 "This creates such a wonderful environment that even with the stress and difficult tasks, I enjoy my work and learn new skills."

 Most of us are not as lucky.
 But we can all survive and thrive in the office without a friendly, supportive work environment.
 Here's how.